chef-boneyard/chef-dk/lib/chef-dk/skeletons/code_generator/files/default/build_cookbook/README.md

 ### What do I do next?

 Make changes in the cookbook project as required for organizational goals and needs.
-Modify the `build-cookbook` as necessary for the pipeline phases that the cookbook should go through.
+Modify the `build_cookbook` as necessary for the pipeline phases that the cookbook should go through.

 ### What if I get stuck?